-Automatic captioning of your Zoom calls is a convenient way to enhance your meeting with captioning.
-In this article, we’re going over how to set up your computer and spf.io, so you can provide automatic captioning of your Zoom calls.
-This is useful where:
+Automatic captioning for your Zoom calls is a convenient way to enhance your meeting.
+In this article, we’ll go over how “loopback” your audio.
+This will allow you to provide automatic captioning on Zoom calls yourself.

 - You are an event organizer supporting a Zoom meeting for a client

-- You have multiple people on the same Zoom call that will be speaking
+- Multiple people on the same Zoom call will be speaking

 - You do not have someone to manually caption your meeting